How to Remove Yourself from PeopleFinders (2026 Guide)

 How Long Does Removal Take?

-PeopleFinders typically processes opt-out requests within 7 to 14 days.
-This is fairly standard for a data broker of its size — slower than FastPeopleSearch (24 to 72 hours) but faster than some brokers that take 30 to 45 days.
+PeopleFinders processes opt-out requests within 7 to 14 days.
+Standard for a broker of its size.
+Slower than FastPeopleSearch (24 to 72 hours), faster than the slowest brokers (30 to 45 days).

-During the processing period, your profile may still be visible in PeopleFinders search results and in Google’s cached copies of the page.
-After processing is complete, the profile is suppressed from PeopleFinders’ search results.
-Google may take additional time to de-index the cached page.
+During processing, your profile may still appear in PeopleFinders search results and in Google's cached copies.
+After processing, the profile is suppressed on PeopleFinders.
+Google takes additional time to de-index.

-If your listing is still visible after two full weeks, do not assume the request was received.
-Submit a new opt-out request from the beginning.
-PeopleFinders does not provide a way to check the status of a pending removal request.
+If your listing is still visible after two full weeks, do not assume the request landed.
+Submit again from scratch.
+PeopleFinders does not give you a way to check the status of a pending request.

 The Catch: Why Your Data Comes Back

-PeopleFinders regularly ingests fresh data from public records databases, commercial data providers, and other aggregation sources.
-When a new data cycle runs and your information is collected again from these upstream sources, a new profile is created.
-Your previous opt-out applied to the old profile instance — the new one has no connection to it.
+The site continuously ingests fresh data from public records databases, commercial data providers, and other aggregation sources.
+When a new cycle runs and your information is collected again from those upstream sources, a new profile is built.
+Your previous opt-out applied to the old profile.
+The new one has no connection to it.

-Most people see their PeopleFinders profile reappear within 60 to 90 days after removal.
-The timing depends on how frequently PeopleFinders refreshes data for your state and how much new public record activity is associated with your name (property transactions, voter registration updates, court filings, etc.).
+Most people see their PeopleFinders profile back within 60 to 90 days.
+The cadence depends on how often PeopleFinders refreshes data for your state and how much new public record activity is associated with your name (property transactions, voter registrations, court filings).

 What PeopleFinders's Opt-Out Does Not Cover